roberthallatt/tailwind-jit-demo/README.md

 This starter does not rely on Gulp, Grunt or or any other kind of task runner.
 It uses NPM CLI commands.

+Note: Some packages may not install properly when using the latest version of node js.

 The following NPM packages are used:

 - tailwindcss